univention/ucsschool-id-connector/docs/admin.rst

 Time has come to try it out.
 What we want to do:

-1. Create a testuser
+1. Create a test user
-2. Import the testuser on the sending side
+2. Import the test user on the sending side
 3. and watch the user being synced to the receiving side.

 .. note: